concur/developer.concur.com/src/announcements/index.md

 title: SAP Concur Developer Center - Announcements
 layout: reference
 ---
+### 2021-04-16 :: April 2021 Release Notes Published

+SAP Concur has published release notes for the Request, List, Expense, Travel Profile, and Event Subscription Service API and events in the April 2021 release notes.
+More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.

 ### 2021-03-19 :: March 2021 Release Notes Published

 SAP Concur has published release notes for the Request, List, Expense, Travel Profile, and Event Subscription Service APIs in the March 2021 release notes.
 More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.